 2. Can't install macOS Catalina on Mac

-As the newest macOS 10.15 is available now, many users would love to test out the newest macOS immediately.
-Normally, you can sign up to the Apple APP Store to download and install the macOS Catalina 10.15 now.
-However, this brand new software could cause problems while you are downloading and installing it.
-Continue reading to know how to solve this problems right now.
+Normally, you can sign up to the Apple APP Store to download and install the macOS Catalina 10.15.
+But you could encounter problems while you are downloading or installing it.

 3. macOS Catalina runs into low disk space during installation